Die größte Sehenswürdigkeit, die es gibt, ist die Welt – sieh sie dir an.

 At the Universität Konstanz, students can take courses in German at the university-affiliated language institute and regular university courses in English or German (with minimum CEFR B2-level German language proficiency).
 Students should prepare well for the grammar-based language placement exam they will take upon arriving in Konstanz.
 At the Universität Mainz, students take an intensive German course through the Middlebury in Mainz program and regular university courses of their choosing in German, with guidance and support from the Middlebury in Mainz staff.
 Students must complete an oral interview in German with a Middlebury College program administrator prior to acceptance.

-All students who have successfully completed German 112 are eligible to participate in the exchange program.
-Students are able to take courses in German if they have completed German 251 or 252.
-Applications for both semesters are due on March 1 to the St. Olaf International Studies Office.
-After acceptance to the exchange program, students complete international student application forms, housing forms and pre-semester course registration forms for their chosen German university.
+Applications for both programs, regardless of duration or semester, are due in February of the preceding academic year to the St. Olaf Office of International and Off-Campus Studies.
+After acceptance to the exchange program, students complete international student application forms, housing forms and pre-semester course registration forms for the German university.

 St. Olaf German Exchange Program Advisor

 Professor Amanda Randall (507) 786-3464